How do we maintain our balance?

-Think about the time when you learnt to ride a bike – as you practiced it more and more it became automatic.
+Think about the time when you learnt to ride a bike – as you practised it more and more, it became automatic.
 In the same way, participating in physical therapy and learning strategies to maintain your balance can significantly help in preventing falls.

-As noted above there have been a few research studies on Yoga and Tai Chi, but these exercise methods have not been as extensively studied as western physiotherapy.
-I believe they have a role in the treatment of instability given the low impact nature of these exercises and their emphasis on balance.
+As noted above, there have been a few research studies on Yoga and Tai Chi.
+Still, these exercise methods have not been as extensively studied as western physiotherapy.
+I believe they have a role in the treatment of instability, given the low impact nature of these exercises and their emphasis on balance.

 - Effect of balance training on postural instability in patients with idiopathic Parkinson’s disease.
 Smania et al Neurorehabil Neural Repair.
 2010 Nov-Dec;24(9):826-34.